-- Incorporate heating herbs into your cooking.
-Some of the tastiest herbs, like ginger, cinnamon and cayenne pepper, can increase your circulation and help heat up the body.
+Incorporate heating herbs into your cooking.
+Some of the tastiest herbs, like ginger, cinnamon, turmeric, and cayenne pepper, can increase your circulation and help heat up the body.
 You can also add these herbs into delicious teas.
 One of my favorite warming winter teas are the selection of chai teas we have at Arogya.
 Read our recipe for Creamy Masala Chai.

-- Because winter is the time of the kidneys in the Chinese medicine system, there are lots of foods you can eat to nourish the kidneys.
-Some of these foods include kidney beans, black beans, seaweeds, blue-green algae, bone broths, whole grains, and hearty vegetable soups.
+Because winter is the time of the kidneys in the Chinese medicine system, there are lots of foods you can eat to nourish the kidneys.
+Some of these foods include kidney beans, adzuki beans, black beans, seaweeds, blue-green algae, bone broths, whole grains, and hearty vegetable soups.
 Try to eat seasonally and incorporate root vegetables, animal fats, winter greens, cabbages and carrots into your diet.

 Even though it is an important time to conserve energy, it is important to move and not allow energy to stagnate.
 Try going on brisk walks or if you prefer to stay indoors, go to a yoga class, Tai Chi class or join a gym.
 I recently went to a wonderful yoga class at the library and it is a wonderful way to move gently and connect with your body and spirit.
 The wintertime is a good time to restore energy, so don’t push it with excessive exercise and sweating, but exercise in moderation and get your heart pumping.
 This is also a great way to warm up your body and stay healthy in wintery weather.